hashicorp/setup-terraform/README.md

 - run: echo ${{ steps.plan.outputs.exitcode }}
 ```

-The outputs can be used in subsequent steps to comment on the pull request:
+Outputs can be used in subsequent steps to comment on the pull request:

 ```yaml
 steps: